kyouko-taiga/LogicKit/Docs/UserManual.md

 ```

 Using `Term.rule(name:arguments:body:)` is recommended,
-as it's simpler to parse by the Swift compiler, compared to other constructures.
+as it's simpler to parse by the Swift compiler, compared to other constructuors.
 Therefore the compiler is likely to produce more insightful error messages in case of syntax errors.
 Nevertheless, you may use the operators `=>`, `|-` or `⊢` to achieve the same result.